ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_steps/first_steps.rst

    * After you copied the contents of ``default_uz_global_configuration.h`` into the new file, no changes except the ``UZ_HARDWARE_VERSION`` have to be made.
 Adjust this number to the version number of *your* UltraZohm.

 #.
 Build the workspace again.
 No error should pop up anymore.
 #.
 Flash the UltraZohm by either pressing the debug or the run icon in the green highlighted area in :numref:`build_workspace`.
+Use for the debug/run the ``Debug_FreeRTOS_Baremetal_FPGA`` configuration.
 #.
 If the flashing was successful, the **Ready LED** will blink slowly.
 #.
 Make sure, that you have configured your Ethernet-to-USB adapter according to :ref:`this guide<GUI_network>`.
 #.
 Start the **uz_GUI** in the folder ``ultrazohm_sw/javascope`` by double clicking on the ``UZ_GUI.jar`` file or executing the ``javascope_run.bat`` file.